This page provides answers to the most relevant and most commonly raised issues about the Indices of Social Development.

 How reliable are the scores?

-We updated with data until 2015.
-More data for the years 2020 and beyond will become available every 5 years.
+We updated with data until 2020.
+More data for the years 2025 and beyond will become available every 5 years.
+When more data becomes available for the latest year, we will revise the indices by adding the new data.
 Every time we add new data, standard errors of the Indices will decrease and hence become more reliable.

 Why no standard errors (s.e.) for the Clubs and Associations measure?